Last updated: July 2026

 T1 and T2 are for teaching and testing the robot.
 T1 limits the tool center point (TCP) speed to a nice and safe 250mm/sec.

 If your robot has T2, you probably have an older robot or you’re outside the US.
-This mode became non-standard in the US several years ago, but it allows you to test-run programs with the teach pendant at full speed.
+This mode became non-standard in the US over a decade ago, but it allows you to test-run programs with the teach pendant at full speed.
 Be careful out there.

 Fence Circuit

-The fence circuit is bypassed in T1 and T2, but it must be closed when in AUTO mode.
+The fence circuit is ignored in T1 and T2, but it must be closed when in AUTO mode.

 Local Mode

-When in local mode, the robot will be started from the Standard Operator Panel (SOP) buttons located on the controller.
+When in local mode, the robot will be started from the Standard Operator Panel (SOP) green button on the front of the controller.

 I generally switch things over to AUTO/Local after some thorough testing in T1.
-Start out slow with your finger on the HOLD button, gradualling bumping up the override before doing the same thing with the PLC in charge.
+Start out slow with your finger on the HOLD button, gradually bumping up the override until your confidence grows.

 Remote Mode